 Elizabeth received her Juris Doctor from Touro College Jacob D. Fuchsberg Law Center in 2017, graduating Summa Cum Laude.
-During law school, Elizabeth was an Honors Program Scholar and the Editor-in-Chief of the Touro Law Review, in which she published four issues and managed a staff of over fifty editors.
-She served as the Treasurer of the Public Interest Law Organization and Student Co-Director of the Legal Education Access Program (LEAP), a program designed to promote diversity and assist incoming law students with developing study and exam skills.
-Elizabeth is still actively involved in LEAP as a guest lecturer.
-She was also a Teaching Assistant for Contracts I and II.
+During law school, Elizabeth was an Honors Program Scholar and the Editor-in-Chief of the Touro Law Review, She served as the Treasurer of the Public Interest Law Organization and Student Co-Director of the Legal Education Access Program, a program designed to promote diversity and assist incoming law students with developing study and exam skills.
+Elizabeth continues to support the program as a guest lecturer.

 Prior to joining the firm, Elizabeth was a Legal Intern at the Law Center's Advanced Bankruptcy clinic, where she guided individuals from the petition to the hearing stages of Chapter 7 and 13 proceedings.